ldzoid/damn-vulnerable-defi-v2/README.md

 ## 1 - Unstoppable

 The goal of this challenge is to disable flash loan lender contract.
-We are looking for DoS attack.
+We are looking for a DoS attack.

 Vulnerability is located inside **flashLoan()** function in **UnstoppableLender.sol** :